Chevrolet Suburban Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Policy cost for full coverage for a 16-year-old driver with full coverage can cost $5,078 each year
+- The cost with full coverage for a 16-year-old driver can cost as much as $5,098 a year

-Auto insurance rates for a Chevrolet Suburban also range considerably based on your risk profile, the trim level of your Suburban, and physical damage deductibles and liability limits.
+Insurance rates for a Chevrolet Suburban can also vary considerably based on the trim level of your Suburban, your driver profile, and liability limits and deductibles.

-An older driver with a good driving record and high deductibles may pay as low as $1,300 annually on average, or $108 per month, for full coverage.
-Rates are much higher for teenagers, where even good drivers will have to pay in the ballpark of $5,000 a year.
+Older drivers with a clean driving record and high physical damage deductibles may pay as low as $1,300 per year on average for full coverage.
+Rates are highest for teen drivers, where even without any violations or accidents they can expect to pay at least $5,000 a year.
 View Rates by Age

-Your home state plays a big part in determining prices for Chevrolet Suburban insurance prices.
-A good driver about age 40 could pay as low as $900 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,960 on average in New York, Louisiana, and Michigan.
+Where you live makes a big difference in Chevrolet Suburban insurance prices.
+A 40-year-old driver could pay as low as $900 a year in states like Iowa, Maine, and Idaho, or as much as $1,950 on average in New York, Louisiana, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |